Redant136/Cookbook/Mom's recipe - Stephanie Couture/Mom's recipe - Stephanie Couture.md

 - ½ cup packed light-brown sugar
 - 1 large egg
 - 1½ teaspoons pure vanilla extract
-- 1 cup mashed ripe banana (about 2 large)
+- 1 cup mashed ripe banana (about 2 large) (Use a ripe banana, which has more concentrated flavor than an unripe one)
 - 1 cup old-fashioned rolled oats
 - 8 ounces semisweet chocolate, coarsely chopped into ¼-inch chunks
 - ½ cup coarsely chopped walnuts (about 2 ounces), toasted *(optional)*